howsoai/howso-docs/source/user_guide/basic_capabilities/residuals.rst

 =========
 .. topic:: What is covered in this user guide.

-   In this guide, you will learn the basics of using the Howso Engine to retrieve the :ref:`residual` s.
+   In this guide, you will learn the basics of using the Howso Engine to retrieve the :ref:`residual` s, which is the core measurement of error in Howso.
+Residuals play an important role in Howso, from determining uncertainties to gauging the accuracy of the predictions.

 Objectives: what you will take away
 -----------------------------------